LizBoamah/Data-Analytics-Redi/README.md

 # Data-Analytics-Redi
-This folder contains a jupyter notebook, a powerpoint presentation and datasets(In database.sql).
+This folder contains a jupyter notebook, a powerpoint presentation and datasets(sqlite).
 Project.ipynb contains the project work.
 The title of the project is Football Analytics database.sqlite - the database is from kaggle and it contains about 5 tables.
 The dataset used in this project is hosted on